binyomen/pwsh-live-doc/README.md

 The functions from the util module (e.g. `NewErrorRecord`) will be available within your script block.

+You can pass the -MinVersion parameter to specify the minimum version the code should run on.
+This is useful if the example is for a feature that was only introduced in a certain version.

 After running the script block against multiple versions of PowerShell, `OutputCode` generates HTML to display the code block as well as a table of